flamestream/input-device-emitter/README.md

 * Gamepad support

 ## Limitations
-* As this hooks late to application, some signals may be innacurate or consumed by underlying and lost
+* As this hooks to application late through global hook, some signals may be innacurate or lost
 * Only one gamepad is supported.
-The first one detected will be hooked on
+The first one detected will be hooked to

 ## Test Environment Information
 * OS: Windows 11